 About Lisa Hastings

 Lisa is a Globally experienced Creative Director & Brand Strategist.
 With 20 years of Brand & agency experience, she has worked with brands, businesses and individuals across USA, Asia and Europe.
-She has recently taken up the Global Creative Director role with SGK in Sydney Australia.
+She has recently taken up the Creative Director role with SGK in Sydney Australia.